 Bromamines

 Current pool and spa operating manuals state that combined bromine (bromamines) is as efficacious as free bromine.
 This may be an over generalization of the complex nature of bromine chemistry.
 Bromine reacts with inorganic ammonia and forms analogous compounds (Br2, HOBr, monobromamine, dibromamine, and nitrogen tribromamide) depending on the pH and concentration of ammonia.(242) All three bromine-ammonia derivatives are biocidal, but all three are also less stable than their corresponding Chlorine compounds.
 As with their Chlorine analogs, the ratios of the bromamines are highly dependent on the ratio of ammonia to bromine.
 Further, at low ammonia to bromine ratios the biocidal action appears to be substantially reduced(243).
-The levels of ammonia that result in loss of bromine efficacy have been detected in spa water(244).
+The concentrations of ammonia that result in loss of bromine efficacy have been detected in spa water(244).
 At these documented concentrations of bromine and ammonia, the predominant bromamine is most likely dibromamine, which has an estimated half-life of 10 minutes(245).
 Data on the efficacy of organic bromamines could not be found.

 Future Research Needs